This guide shows you in a practical way how you can optimally use table, pedestal and floor fans.

 Adjustability: Standard pedestal fans can be adjusted in height and tilt angle.
 Table fans also allow at least up/down tilt.
 This helps direct the airflow exactly where you want it (e.g., slightly upwards rather than directly into your face).
 Make sure the mechanism is sturdy and stays in place.

 Speed levels & modes: Several speed levels (at least 2–3, often up to 5–8) are standard.
-Some fans also offer predefined modes, such as "Natural Wind," where the speed automatically varies in intervals to simulate natural wind.
+Some fans also offer predefined modes, such as "Natural Wind," which automatically varies the speed in intervals to simulate natural wind.
 This can be more pleasant than a constant airflow.
 A turbo mode can be helpful for quickly blowing through a room while you're not in it, and then switching back to normal operation.

 Finally, a word of advice: Listen to your gut.
 Everyone reacts slightly differently to drafts.
 Find the settings and positioning that are most comfortable for you.
-Sometimes a small change is enough—moving the fan a little further away, setting it to a lower speed, or changing the angle—to turn "drafty" into "pleasantly cool."
+Sometimes a small change—moving the fan a little further away, setting it to a lower speed, or changing the angle—is enough to turn "drafty" into "pleasantly cool."
 With the right fans and the tips above, nothing stands in the way of a fresh, comfortable indoor climate in your home and office.
-With that in mind, stay cool!
+So, stay cool!